-Often, women come to us for custom made shoes after exhausting every avenue.
+After trying every specialist store, their favourite shops wide fit option, customising their shoes, women are usually relieved to find us.
 Why does finally finding shoes that are the right fit, and doing the right thing to keep your feet healthy, take so long?
 Here’s some problems the industry and consumers are facing – and what we’re doing to help.

 Picture it; after scrolling through 37 pages to find shoes that are perfect for your birthday party, you’ve found the pair.
 They’ll look great with your new dress, plus you can wear them again at your friend’s birthday- basically saving yourself money, really.
 But wait.
 They only have a size 5 in stock, a whole size bigger than your usual.
 Do you do it?

 During an official survey, the College of Podiatry (people studying feet) found that over 1/3 of 2000 people admitted to wearing the wrong shoe size.
-Whether they’re the last pair in stock, you can’t find, or don’t know, your actual size, so many of us do it.
+Whether they’re the last pair in stock, you can’t find your own size, or don’t know your own size, your actual size, so many of us do it.
 However, even if they are the nicest pair of nude pumps in your wardrobe- they’re damaging your feet.

 ‘By unnaturally shifting weight, you’re wearing out other joints, and tendons leading to the knee, hip, ankle and neck,’

 Take the warning from the Society of Shoe Fitter’s Laura West.
 After being uncomfortable while you’re wearing them, ill fitting shoes are causing irreparable damage to your feet.
 We even spoke to leading podiatrist Dina Gohil, on how to avoid hurting your feet.